How does Rest Less make money

 1. Knole House, Kent

-Today, Knole is well known for its splendor and impressive 1,000-acre grounds.
+Today, Knole is well known for its splendour and impressive 1,000-acre grounds.
 Visitors can take a virtual tour through Knole’s showrooms, which include one of the rarest collections of Stuart royal furniture, objects, textiles, tapestries, and paintings.
-Much of the furniture is the last surviving from Hampton Court Palace and Whitehall, and are some of the most expensive objects of their time.
+Much of the furniture is the last surviving from Hampton Court Palace and Whitehall, and is some of the most expensive objects of its time.

-Other highlights include ‘witchmarks’ throughout the property, which were believed to fend off evil spirits, as well as a room that was built to accommodate King James I at Knole after the Gunpowder Plot.
+Other highlights include ‘witchmarks’ throughout the property, which were believed to fend off evil spirits, as well as a room that was built to accommodate King James I after the Gunpowder Plot.

 Knole’s surrounding park is also the perfect place for a tranquil stroll, and the wild deer that roam there can be enjoyed from a distance.